maelfabien/maelfabien.github.io/_posts/2019-3-26-TimeSeries1.md

 df.index = pd.to_datetime(df.index)
 ```

 Using the `df.describe()` function, we observe that there are almost half of the solar data points that are missing.
-This is because the series do not start at the same time.
+This is because the series does not start at the same time.

 ## 2. Distributions